xrdocs/8000/_blogs/cisco-8608-architecture.md

 Each SC is connected to MPA 0 to MPA 7.
 Maximum MPA bandwidth to Q200 NPU is 1.6 Tbps.
 And so total 12.8 Tbps full-duplex per Cisco 8608 system.

+We have a Cico 8608 with the MPA in slot 1(86-MPA-14H2FH-M) and slot 2(86-MPA-4FH-M).
+We will concentrate on slot 2 for this example.

 <div class="highlighter-rouge">
 <pre class="highlight">
 <code>